WOW: WAIC-Optimized Gating of Mixture Priors for External Data Borrowing: Mixture-Prior Framework, Weight Specification, and Borrowing Challenges

-A critical and closely related methodological question is how the weight parameter $w_h$ in the mixture prior should be specified in the modeling of dynamic borrowing, as $w_h$ governs the extent to which external data $D_h$ are integrated with concurrent trial data $D$.
-In many commonly used approaches, such as the rMAP and EB-rMAP, $w_h$ is treated as a fixed scalar, either pre-specified by user input or estimated from the data.
-With computational simplicity, this fixed-weight strategy is attractive, especially for ease of interpretation.
+A central modeling choice in mixture-prior borrowing is how to specify the weight parameter $w_h$, as it governs the extent to which external data $D_h$ contribute to inference based on the concurrent trial data $D$.
+In many commonly used approaches, $w_h$ is treated as a fixed scalar, either pre-specified by user input or estimated from the data.
+This formulation is computationally simple and easy to interpret.

-However, as noted by \citet{schmidli2014robust}, mis-specification of $w_h$ could pose a significant risk of inflated type I error and biased inference, particularly in the presence of prior-data conflict.
-To mitigate this concern, an alternative probabilistic strategy involves treating $w_h$ as a random variable by assigning it a conjugate prior distribution $\pi(w_h)$ \citep{yang2023sam}.
-Compared with the fixed weighting strategy, this probabilistic weighting strategy allows for explicit modeling of uncertainty in the degree of borrowing.
-Under this framework, inference for the parameter of interest $\theta$ is based on the marginal posterior
+However, as noted by \citet{schmidli2014robust}, mis-specification of $w_h$ can inflate type I error and bias inference, particularly in the presence of prior-data conflict.
+To address uncertainty in the degree of borrowing, an alternative formulation treats $w_h$ as a random variable with prior distribution $\pi(w_h)$ \citep{yang2023sam}.
+Under this setting, inference for the parameter of interest $\theta$ is based on the marginal posterior

-While this approach is computationally more intricate, it is appealing for its adaptability and potential robustness, as it incorporates variation in $w_h$ for dynamic borrowing.

-Nevertheless, this apparent flexibility may be misleading: as we show below, any probabilistic weighting strategy is mathematically equivalent to a fixed weighting strategy by setting $w_h$ to the mean of its prior distribution.
-The following result formalizes this equivalence.